TimFWeiss/QNPI_InRealisticWaveguides/README.md

 # Quantum Nonlinear Parametric Interaction in Realistic Waveguides

-The `QNPI_InRealisticWaveguides` is a module for modelling quantum nonlinear interaction in waveguides affected by imperfections and deviations-from-design typically associated with realistic fabrication processes.
+`QNPI_InRealisticWaveguides` is a module for modelling quantum nonlinear interaction in waveguides affected by imperfections and deviations-from-design typically associated with realistic fabrication processes.
 The modelling framework assumes an undepleted pump field, leading to an effectively Gaussian evolution.

 This module contains a consolidated and streamlined version of the scripts that were used to generate the results in the paper